nanograv/holodeck/README.md

 cd holodeck
 ```

-Then pick one of the two supported install paths.
+Then pick one of the three supported install paths.

 ### Option A — conda/mamba (recommended)